DosMike/SM-MetaChatProcessor/README.md

 Again, these use translation phrases but as only one target group can be used at a time, there can be almost any amount of target groups.
 Target groups are formatted between sender flags and username (default groups are `(TEAM)` or `(Spectator)`).
 Through the modular translation system you can exchange the `(TEAM)` prefix for named team prefixes like `(Terrorists)` or `(Survivors)` and vice versa.
 These groups are put into the enum in sequence, so checking for a team message can be done with this condition: `(mcpTargetTeam1 <= targetgroup <= mcpTargetTeamSender)`.

+#### Name Prefixes and Chat Colors
+Yes, MetaChatProcessor has natives to set the name prefix and chat color.
+I added it, as Drixevel's Chat-Processor has a whole tag system and it felt kind wrong to have that in the compat laryer but nothing comparable in Meta Chat-Processor itself.
+The name prefix combines tag color, tag string and name color as it's usually really only one value.
+The chat color is more stringly enforces to be a color instead of a chat prefix.
+The values are not stored and reset on connect.

 #### Manually Sending messages:
 You can bypass the SayText2 hook by calling `MCP_SendChat` directly.
 This allows you to easily create messages outside the normal format specifications.